 Portland is a somewhat small city located in the state of Indiana.
 With a population of 6,186 people and two constituent neighborhoods, Portland is the 106th largest community in Indiana.
-Portland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Portland was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Portland, you'll notice that it is more blue-collar than most other communities in America.
-47.85% of Portland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Portland is a blue-collar town, with 48.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Portland is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Portland who work in office and administrative support (12.36%), healthcare (5.71%), and food service (4.94%).
+There are especially a lot of people living in Portland who work in office and administrative support (12.19%), healthcare (6.86%), and food service (4.86%).

 The people who call Portland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Portland include English, Irish, Dutch, and Polish.